jonsabados/sabadoscodes.com/infrastructure/README.md

 There are a couple of things that must be setup by hand before `terraform apply` can be run.
 First, the domain name to use must be registered in route53, and then an ACM certificate for that domain should be requested.
 This certificate should also have an alternate name with a www. prefix.
-Finally two parameters need to be entered in SSM, they are:
+Finally some parameters need to be entered in SSM, they are:
  * `sabadoscodes.domain`: This should be a string and be set to the target domain name (no www prefix)
  * `sabadoscodes.uibucket`: This should be the name of the bucket to use for hosting front end static assets.
 This needs to be a globally unique name, but the bucket shouldn't exist as terraform will create it.
+ * `sabadoscodes.googleanalytics.id`: This should be an id to use with google analytics (used during front end builds)

 ### Creating the infrastructure